iolloyd/encoder/README.md

-Dreamstar Cash encoding library for encoding.com API services
+PHP Encoding library for encoding.com API services
 =============================================================

 > A PHP library that contains a number of classes to allow the use